Overview

 Term 1

-Distance and Proximity – We’re always writing from somewhere, and this unit consider what it means to have a position, whether in relation to a subject, or a person.
-It is often said to be important to maintain a ‘critical distance’ to a subject, and yet ‘close knowledge’ is also greatly valued.
-How far from — or how close to — a subject might one be to write best about it?
+We are always writing from somewhere, and this unit consider what it means to have a position, whether in relation to a subject, or a person.
+Maintaining a ‘critical distance’ to a subject is often said to be important, yet ‘close knowledge’ is also greatly valued.
+How far from – or how close to – a subject might one be to write best about it?

 Term 2

-The Practical Past – Research is one of the most important ways by which we engage with the world, and in this unit we will look at how we can develop our research skills to improve our writing practice.
-As well as reading groups and discussions on various historiographic approaches, students will visit archives, libraries, and other collections to learn how these might be used to extend their practices.
+Research is one of the most important ways by which we engage with the world, and in this unit we will look at how we can develop our research skills to improve our writing practice.
+As well as reading groups and discussions on various historiographic approaches, you will visit archives, libraries, and other collections to learn how these might be used to extend their practices.

 Term 3

-The Independent Research Project (IRP) is the culmination of the MA Writing programme, and constitutes the largest piece of work to be completed by the students.
+The Independent Research Project is the culmination of the MA Writing programme, and constitutes the largest piece of work to be completed.
 The form of the IRP is subject to negotiation but it is suggested that the submission consists of a piece of writing of between 10,000–12,000 words; this might be reduced if the submission also contains other elements, such as a website, or other audio-visual materials, for example.
 Although the IRP consists largely of independent study, it is also supported by individual and group tutorials, and work-in-progress presentations.

 AcrossRCA